 - Setting up full, incremental and differential backups within a single backup plan.
-You need to create separate backup plans for each type of backup - Backup to a tape or Acronis Secure Zone - Setting up replication of backups - Setting up retention rules - Setting up regular conversion of backups to a virtual machine - Converting an incremental or differential backup into a full one
+You need to create separate backup plans for each type of backup. - Setting up replication of backups. - Setting up retention rules. - Setting up regular conversion of backups to a virtual machine. - Converting an incremental or differential backup into a full one.